Let's do the naming quickly.

 Such as the stomach.
 Such as, what if I told

-How did the oesophagus then go on to
+How did the esophagus then go on to

 step of change, you went into dysplasia, you had to.

-Then the distal portion of the oesophagus secondary to
+Then the distal portion of the esophagus secondary to

 may result in adenocarcinoma.
 Everything that we